aws-samples/aws-glue-samples/utilities/resource_sync/README.md

                         Overwrite Glue databases when the tables already exist. (possible values: [true, false]. default: true)
   --overwrite-tables OVERWRITE_TABLES
-                        Overwrite Glue tables when the tables already exist. (possible values: [true, false]. default: true) --copy-job-script COPY_JOB_SCRIPT
+                        Overwrite Glue tables when the tables already exist. (possible values: [true, false]. default: true) --overwrite-connections OVERWRITE_CONNECTIONS
+                        Overwrite Glue connections when the connections already exist. (possible values: [true, false]. default: true)
+  --copy-job-script COPY_JOB_SCRIPT
                         Copy Glue job script from the source account to the destination account. (possible values: [true, false]. default: true)
   --config-path CONFIG_PATH
                         The config file path to provide parameter mapping.
 You can set S3 path or local file path.
+  --serialize-to-file SERIALIZE_FILE
+                        Serialize jobs and/or tables to a local file instead of deploying.
+  --deserialize-from-file DESERIALIZE_FILE
+                        Deserialize jobs and/or tables from a local file instead of source account.
   --skip-errors         (Optional) Skip errors and continue execution. (default: false) --dryrun              (Optional) Display the operations that would be performed using the specified command without actually running them (default: false)
   --skip-prompt         (Optional) Skip prompt (default: false)